akauppi/firebase-jest-testing/package/Writing tests.md

 Their use is self-explanatory.
 You have a Promise that should pass the security rules? `expect` it `.toAllow()`.
 It should not? `.toDeny()`.

->Note: The extensions were introduced by Jeff Delaney in Oct 2018: [Testing Firestore Security Rules With the Emulator](https://fireship.io/lessons/testing-firestore-security-rules-with-the-emulator/)
+>Note: The extensions were introduced by Jeff Delaney in Oct 2018: [Testing Firestore Security Rules With the Emulator](https://fireship.io/lessons/testing-firestore-security-rules-with-the-emulator/).
+The implementation here is different, but the API style is retained.

 ### `Promise.all` or sequencial `await`s?